 - Seed the peppers and lay them flat on a baking sheet.

-- Put them under your broiler on Hi temp for about five minutes.
+- Put them under your broiler on High for about 5 minutes.

-- When your timer dings, check the peppers, They should be starting to cook, but not yet be blackened.
-Set the timer for another five minutes.
+- Check the peppers after 5 minutes, they should be starting to cook, but not yet be blackened.
+Set the timer for another 5 minutes.

-- Put them into an airtight container, immediately.
-(I used an 8×8 casserole dish and Saran wrap.
-Worked great.)
+- Transfer the peppers into an airtight container, immediately.
 The peppers will steam and the skins will loosen after about 10 minutes.

-- Then strip off the pepper skins and dice your peppers up.
+- Remove the pepper skins and dice the peppers.

 Chop your vegetables and preheat a 12 inch skillet.
 Add your oil.

-Place all the prepared vegetables into the oil in the skillet and sauté until your onions are translucent.
+Place all the prepared vegetables into the skillet and sauté until your onions are translucent.

 - Finally, pour the blender contents back into your skillet on simmer.